lynnlangit/learning-alibaba-cloud/0_setup_and_security/1_Setup.md

 - Sign in to Chrome with this account
 - Create a new Aliyun account using a gmail address
 - Login to the Aliyun console with your gmail address
-- Create a billing account (required credit card)
+- Create a billing account (requires credit card)
 - Use 'new account' $450 credit (for Individual Free Trial)
-- Create a new Aliyun Project
-- Set up a billing alert for that project with a notification via pub/sub
+- Set up a `Monthly Spending Alert` in Billing
-- (Optional) Create a non-owner IAM admin user to reduce the attack surface
+- (Optional) Create a non-owner RAM admin user to reduce the attack surface

 ## Code & Code Editor